bensternthal/protocol-design-tokens/protocol-colors/README.md

 # Protocol Colors

-The standard set of colours for projects that want to harmonize with Firefox’s new Protocol design language.
+The standard set of colors for projects that want to harmonize with Mozilla’s new Protocol design language.

 ## Use